-Lindsay Page is the Farm and Community Engagement Manager.
-She reports directly to the People for Palmer Park’s Beautification and Preservation Committee and board members.
+The Farm and Community Engagement Manager.
+He or she reports directly to the People for Palmer Park’s Preservation & Beautification Committee and Board of Directors.

 What kind of fruit and vegetables are here?

-Many different types depending on the season, including, peppers, tomatoes, lettuce, beets, collards, broccoli, brussel sprouts, kale, beans, pumpkins, peas, radishes, apples, zinnias, marigolds, various herbs and much more.
+Many different types depending on the season, including, peppers, tomatoes, lettuce, beets, collards, broccoli, brussels sprouts, kale, beans, pumpkins, peas, radishes, apples, zinnias, marigolds, various herbs and much more.

 Where does the produce go?

 This season’s produce has gone to our volunteers who help out at the garden throughout spring, summer and fall as well as donations to food pantries.

 How large is the garden?

 The majority of the garden is housed in 20' x 4' raised beds made of cedar.
 The beds are intentionally ADA compliant, and also allow for easier access, great drainage, prevention of soil compaction, and for the soil to warm more quickly in the spring.
 In 2017, we expanded the garden by adding more additional beds, as well as a greenhouse, compost station and natural fence line.

 The raised beds currently sit on an old softball diamond.

 VOLUNTEER KICKOFF WEEKEND IS MAY 17-18, 2019: No experience necessary and all ages are welcome.
 Once you're familiar, you can return any time to pitch in.